 What is meant by having joy in serving?
 We are to be humble like Christ.
 Here Paul is writing to the Philippians, instructing them to be humble like Christ.

 This passage is comparative to Isaiah 53, the prophecy of the suffering servant.
 There are several characteristics of Christ that are brough about in this passage of scripture:

-God raised Him to the right hand of the Father where He will rule as our Lord and Savior forever.
 The case of our Lord Jesus Christ is set before us.
-We should take after Him in His life if we would have the advantage of His death.
+We should take after Him in His life, if we would have the advantage of His death.
 There are two natures of Christ: one Divine nature, and one human.
-Who being as God, shared the Divine nature, as the endless and just generated Son of God, had not thought it a theft to be equivalent with God, and to get Divine love from humanity?
+Who being as God, shared the Divine nature, as the endless and just generated Son of God, had not thought it a theft to be equivalent with God, and to get Divine love from mankind.
 In human nature, Jesus became like us in everything aside from wrongdoing.

 Of His own will, He stepped down from Heaven, where he had been with the Father before the world was.
-Christ did not just take upon him the resemblance and type of a man, yet of one of an exceptionally low state; not showing up in grandeur.
+Christ not just took upon him the resemblance and type of a man, yet of one of a very low state; not showing up in grandeur.
 His entire life was an existence of destitution and languishing.
 In any case, the lowest state was His passing on the cross, the demise of a criminal and a slave; presented to open disdain and contempt.
 Christ's human nature was exalted in association with the Divine.

 In verses 5-8: